 Terrestrial plethodontid salamanders are an ideal group of species to monitor forest ecosystem integrity and biodiversity across the eastern United States.
 They play a significant role in nutrient recycling by consuming vast quantities of invertebrates and in turn serve as prey items for other forest species.
 They are sensitive to environmental stresses, and they are often the most abundant vertebrates in deciduous forests.

 However, our current knowledge of the effects of timber harvesting on salamander populations is incomplete.
 Most studies suffer from a lack of replication among various silvicultural treatments and focus solely on immediate post-treatment responses.
 The terrestrial salamander portion of the Hardwood Ecosystem Project is designed to evaluate the effects of timber harvesting on the diversity, abundance, and demographics of woodland salamanders.
-Beginning in May 2007, we placed a total of 66 coverboard grids (30 boards per grid) within the 9 study areas.
+Beginning in May 2007, a total of 66 coverboard grids (30 boards per grid) were placed within the 9 study areas.
 The coverboard grids were checked every other week from September through November.
-A second year of pre-harvest data will begin in the spring of 2008 and will include nearly 2000 quadrat surveys (1x1m plots) in addition to the coverboard sampling.
-Beginning in 2009 and continuing through 2011, we will evaluate the immediate response of plethodontid salamander populations in regenerating forests < 5 years old.
-Planning is currently underway for the evaluation of long-term harvest effects (7-10 years post-harvest) on terrestrial salamander populations among the various harvest treatments.
+In the spring of 2008, nearly 2000 quadrat surveys (1x1m plots) were added to the coverboard sampling and the sampling period was extended to include Spring sampling in addition to the Fall sampling.
+We have used the first years of data to evaluate the immediate response of plethodontid salamander populations in regenerating forests < 5 years old and are currently evaluating long-term harvest effects (7-10 years post-harvest) on terrestrial salamander populations among the various harvest treatments.

 Jeff Holland, Purdue University, (765) 647-3538, email@example.com